ZAZ 2: Top Secret!

 A then-unknown Val Kilmer got his very first role as the lead, playing a old school pop singer who gets caught up in an international spy conspiracy.
 He really hits it out of the park, nailing everything from the dry delivery of the absurd humor to the genuinely impressive musical numbers he has to perform.
 As we've come to expect from Abrahams and the Zuckers, there's another strong supporting cast including Omar Sharif, Michael Gough and Peter Cushing; but this time the weight's really on one man's shoulders, and Kilmer carries it expertly.
 The film is packed with as many great jokes as any of their best work; I really wonder what put so many people off back in its day.
 Perhaps many of the "meta" jokes about the filmmaking itself were ahead of their time?
 Or maybe general audiences' unfamiliarity with the Elvis-style star vehicles they were spoofing this time were less familiar, and therefor less resonant, to 80s audiences than the disaster, kung-fu and cop shows of their previous endeavors.
 Whatever it was then, in 2020, Top Secret! really due for a rediscovery.

-1) 2002 Paramount DVD; 2) 2020 Via Vision BD; 3) 2022 Paramount BD.
+1) 2002 Paramount DVD; 2) 2020 Via Vision BD; 3) 2022 Paramount BD;

-Paramount continues to frame a 1.85 film for 16x9 televisions at 1.78:1.
+Paramount continues to frame a 1.85 film for 16x9 televisions at 1.78:1 on their blus.
 The DVD is actually 1.77, with a slight vertical pinch that the BDs correct.
 They also pull out ever so slightly to reveal slivers of additional picture along all four edges.
 The Via Vision blu does leave something to be desired... it's sharper, but instead of revealing the film grain that the DVD failed to capture, we just see pixelated digital noise.
 That DVD really is too soft, though, even by old DVD standards; so it looks like they tried to sharpen the same old master rather than scanning a new one.
 Well, the end result is a clear improvement over the DVD, but compared to other BDs, it would score pretty poorly.

 And it looks like someone at Paramount has done the best they can to correct all this... shy of actually springing for a new scan and the updated master this film really calls out for.
-This is no fancy, high end edition.
+Their 2022 disc is no fancy, high end edition.
 But it's still better than the DVD and even corrects the old BD's most frustrating issues.
 Starting small, the framing zooms in ever so slightly, about two pixels on each side, cropping some distortion along the very edges of the Via Vision frame.
 You'd never spot it in motion, but it does make screen shots look more professional.
 It also cleans up dirt and noise.
 That big hair on the frame of the first set of shots has been mostly cleared up.
 Everything showing against the smooth wall has been digitally altered, but the bit that's on her eye, which would take more time-consuming personal work to correct, is still there.

 1) 2020 Via Vision BD; 2) 2022 Paramount BD.